Defconbots/2015_Competition_Rules/README.md

  * Build an autonomous robot with an aiming mechanism and a laser
  * Write software for the robot to accurately aim and shoot the laser at moving and illuminated targets

 Robots that go against the spirit of the contest will be disqualified.
-Examples of this would be a robot that randomly sweeps the laser across the Arena or is secretly remote controlled.
+This is a robotics contest not a language contest -- don't try to exploit some loophole in the wording of the rules -- don't be *that* person.

 ## Robot